hotwax/oms-documentation/user-manuals/pre-orders/pre-order-administration.md

 _**This document outlines a step-by-step process for removing allocations in the OMS.**_

-1. Go to the Hamburger Menu > Procurement > Purchase Orders to open the View Purchase Order page.
-2. Select desired purchase order to open the Purchase Order Detail page.
+1. Select desired purchase order to open the Purchase Order Detail page.
-3. Click the Remove allocation function to open the Remove Allocations page
+2. Click the Remove allocation function to open the Remove Allocations page
-4. Select items to remove
+3. Select items to remove
-5. Click remove allocations.
+4. Click remove allocations.